 How many chapters can I Go to during recruitment week?

 At the specified times during the week, you are free to attend as many events by as many chapters as you want.
 That being said, it is important to get to know as many members as possible in the chapter(s) you are interested in to show your commitment to joining as well as determine if that is truly the best fraternity for you.
-IFC's Executive Council suggests you use the first two recruitment events (Tuesday night and Wednesday day) to explore every organization that stood out to you during walk-arounds or that you would otherwise be interested in learning more about.
+IFC's Executive Council suggests you use the first three recruitment events (Tuesday day and night and Wednesday day) to explore every organization that stood out to you during walk-arounds or that you would otherwise be interested in learning more about.
 By Wednesday night, you should try to narrow your attention down to two or three organizations.
 Remember to be intentional about narrowing down your options - consider where you felt the most comfortable, where you can best see yourself so far - you should make the decision based off of what you want from a fraternity experience (not where your friends might be going).
-Try to spend as much time as possible on Thursday at the chapter(s) you would most like to join.
+Try to spend as much time as possible on Thursday night at the chapter(s) you would most like to join.